ubuntu/ubuntu-project-docs/docs/reference/exception-SnapdGlibUpdates.rst

    -  The current development Ubuntu release is updated.
    -  GNOME Software is updated to use new features.
    -  GNOME Software is updated in the Ubuntu development release.
+   -  A bug is opened for each release and contains instructions on what to smoke test (i.e. the reverse dependencies of snapd-glib).
    -  Bugs are opened for specific features/bugfixes that have been backported to stable Ubuntu releases.
 These bugs contain testing instructions as per the `usual SRU <StableReleaseUpdates>`__